Memory: learning basic facts & algorithms - getting learners to slow down & think how to proceed

 The second way, was discovered by people who study the historical development of language.
 They found that when you look back in time to see when words were first introduced into a particular language, the number words used in the earliest times had words for only the values of one, two, and sometimes three.
 Every other number value was referred to by something that meant - many.
 It wasn't until their culture invented a number system that they developed numbers for larger numbers.
 Interesting very interesting.
 See how the number of number words used to represent numbers in the English language change.

 Back to the dot plates.
 When students get good at recognizing the number values, you can tell them you will flash a plate and before they tell you the answer, you will tell them if you want them to tell you the number of dots on the plate or one more.
 Later you can do one more and one less, and even later two more or two less, and later five more, five less, and later ten ...
-Got the picture I presume.
+Got the picture?
+I presume you do!

 So dot plates assist student's learning number value, addition facts, and subtraction.